-What Percentage of Golfers Break 100? – Think You Can Get There?
+What Percentage of Golfers Break 100?
+Can You Get There?

-Golfers are generally a highly competitive bunch.
+Ever wondered how you rank among similar amateur players?
+To really know, you’ll want to know what percentage of golfers break 100.
+After all, we’re a competitive bunch.
 While many try to play simply for fun it is very hard to resist the urge to be competitive.

 What makes the game even more interesting is that you not only compete with other players but also with yourself.
-Many players wonder what percentage of golfers break 100.
+And many players wonder what percentage of golfers break 100.
+The answer: Of surveyed golfers, 86% report breaking 100!

 Why Not Use The Handicap System To Measure Progress?

-If you follow the trends you will notice an ongoing improvement amongst golfers.
-People are clearly playing and practicing more often in this shows in the figures.
+If you follow the trends you will notice an ongoing improvement among golfers.
+People are playing and practicing more often as shown in the figures.

 Improvements in golf equipment and more investment by players are other factors that contribute towards this improvement.